 “Yes!
 Essential oils are so great, I use tea tree for it’s anti fungal properties, rose hip for skin regeneration and apricot as a skin serum.
 Eucalyptus is a must-have when dealing with respiratory problems.
 And lavender of course, to relax, especially in the bath.”

 Or’s Shop, called Ecolife Herbolario, is located in Southern Spain on the Mijas Coast.
 The delightful space has been described by the local newspaper, Sur in English, as an “Aladdin’s cave of treasures for those keen on a more natural way of life.”
 The shop sells dietary supplements, ecological products, gluten free foods, a range of natural cosmetics and more.
 Pretty much everything you could ever want to possibly find in a health shop.
-To find out more, visit her website.
+To find out more, visit her facebook page.

 Interested in a career in holistic health?